hejohns/hejohns.github.io/_posts/natural-models.md

 and the famous work of Cohen suggests that there's no natural model of $$ZF + $$¬$$C$$-- in addition to the fact that any $$V_α$$ should satisfy choice.

 Okay the reasoning in the last paragraph is all backwards, so let's cap it there.

+I forgot to write that the notion *natural model* appears to be due to Montague.
+I can't seem to find this mentioned in Enderton anymore, but another Montague fun fact.
+At least I usually call it "Montague's notion of natural model".

+Hence my confusion with Awodey's reuse of the term.